Learn how to save a life and earn an internationally-recognised first aid qualification

 Early booking is essential as spaces are limited and you’ll be required to read a manual and complete two knowledge reviews prior to attending the course.

 The CPR and First Aid course lasts a day, split between theory and practical work in the classroom.

-Before booking please make sure you read our cancellation policy
+Before booking please make sure you read our Terms and Conditions

 - Equipment hire

 2nd July 2017

 The Conygre Hall, North Road, Timsbury, Bath, BA2 0JQ